Plan How You’ll Clear Your Driveway or Sidewalk

 At the end of the season, prepare the fuel system of a gas-powered snow blower.
 Your manual has steps for removing the remaining fuel from the system.
 Some manufacturers might recommend a fuel stabilizer as an alternative.
 For a cordless snow blower, there are off-season battery care steps.
 See your manual for specific instructions for your gas or electric machine.

-Electric Snow Blowers vs. Gas Snow Blowers
+Gas Snow Blowers vs. Electric Snow Blowers vs. Battery Snow Blowers

 Get What You Need to Use a Snow Blower at Lowe’s

 Preparing for the work and having a plan makes using a snow blower easier and more effective.
 Keeping your machine in top shape keeps it ready for the next snowfall.
 Shop Lowes.com to find maintenance supplies and safety gear for your snow blower.
-You can also visit your local Lowe’s, where a Red Vest associate can help you find everything you need to use a snow blower and keep your driveway and sidewalk clear.
+You can also visit your local Lowe’s, where a Lowe's Red Vest associate can help you find everything you need to use a snow blower and keep your driveway and sidewalk clear.